-A student who entered the ADN program under the Nursing Progression Policy implemented as of Fall 2013 shall have appeals considered on a case-by-case basis by the Associate Degree Nursing Admissions Committee.
+Students entering the ADN program shall have appeals considered on a case-by-case basis by the Associate Degree Nursing Admissions Committee.

-No list of circumstances can cover all contingencies that might arise, however, an extenuating circumstance is one that is unforeseen and impacts the student's ability to continue in the semester.
+No list of circumstances can cover all contingencies that might arise; however, an extenuating circumstance is one that is unforeseen and impacts the student's ability to continue in the semester.
 The Committee will review each student's situation will be reviewed by the committee individually; however, this procedure should resolve the following types of circumstances which may be considered extenuating circumstances: